-North Korea praises 'destructive end' of South's Park
+South Korea's ousted President 'sorry,' leaves mansion

 - North Korean media praised her downfall as a "historical victory"

-(CNN)North Korea praised the removal of South Korean President Park Geun-hye, describing it as a "destructive end" for the nation's first female head of state.
+(CNN) -- South Korea's ousted President Park Geun-hye left the executive mansion Sunday, two days after the Constitutional Court voted to remove her from office.

+Park left the mansion known as the Blue House, and is headed to her private home in southern Seoul, according to her spokesman Kim Dong-jo.

-The South Korean President is due to leave office after a Constitutional Court on Friday upheld a vote by lawmakers to impeach her over allegations of corruption and cronyism.
+She left office after a Constitutional Court on Friday upheld a vote by lawmakers to impeach her over allegations of corruption and cronyism.

+North Korea praised her removal, describing it as a "destructive end" for the nation's first female head of state.

 In a statement on state media Saturday, a North Korean official described Park as an "incomprehensible and outrageous lunatic."